rmccoy7541/neanderthal_ase/README.md

 Descriptions of analysis scripts
 ---------------------

 <code>01a-perSiteGLMM.R</code>: For each SNP (introgressed or nonintrogressed), fit a generalized linear mixed model to estimate the allelic effect.
+Then determine significance at 10% FDR.

 <code>01b-perSiteGLMM_tissue_heterogeneity.R</code>: For each SNP, fit a GLMM with and without a fixed effect of tissue.
 Calculate the Bayes factor to compare the two models.